HQ20/contracts/contracts/drafts/issuance/README.md

 First set the issuance parameters using the `set*` functions.

-To open the issuance to investors, the owner must call `openIssuance()`.
+To open the issuance to investors, the owner must call `startIssuance()`.

 The `Issuance` will mint `IssuanceToken`s (which inherit from `ERC20Mintable` and `ERCDetailed`, hence they are ERC20 tokens) to all investors who participated in the ICO (having `invest()`ed more than `minInvestment` and their investment being a multiple of `issuePrice`) during `openingDate` and `closingDate`.